Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

     ![Three simple icons made with simple geometric shapes representing a smile, a scroll and a page](/images/design/icons/icons-creating-rules-5@2x.png)

-    Bold and stylize icons.
+    Use simple geometric shapes, angles, and rounded corners.

   </Column>
   <Column variant="dont">

     ![Three icons made with organic shapes and small details representing a pin, a bell and a christmas tree.](/images/design/icons/icons-creating-rules-6@2x.png)

-    Use small details and organic shapes.
+    Use excessive details or organic shapes.

   </Column>
 </Row>